 Yes, Klein missed one deep pass to Chris Harper, but he also made a good one to Tramaine Thompson and even found the aggressive Harper of old downfield for a big gain.
 It was by no means an astonishing display of accuracy, but we always know Klein will provide in other areas to make up for that deficiency.*

 *I felt like the worst call of the game came when both announcers gushed over Klein's third down throw to a WIDE OPEN Tramaine Thompson on the final touchdown drive.
-I think there was even a reference to Johnny Unitas by, who claimed Klein hit Thompson "in stride."
+I think there was even a reference to Johnny Unitas by Charles Davis, who claimed Klein hit Thompson "in stride."

 In reality, it was one of Klein's easiest throws of the game thanks to completely busted coverage from OU.
 The pass didn't hit Thompson in stride, but that wasn't Klein's fault, because there was no stride.
 Thompson had virtually stopped.